osoclos/cultivis/dev-guides/add-custom-character.md

 Afterwards, you can then add functions and switch cases to the `Factory` and `Exporter` class, which would allow you to easily create and cache your character.

+You can also limit the animations that can be selected in `src/data/files/forbidden-animations.json`, which you can then add it to `src/components/characters/CharacterNavigation.svelte` to restrict them.

 ### Step 4: Create UI for character customization

 You can add Svelte components as UI for your character customization in the `src/components` subfolder.
 You will have to add a menu component for your character, as well as modify the existing character navigation components to include your custom character.